ubipo/pathy/rover/README.md

 The assembled rover.
 ```

-We used a generic USB WiFi-adapter to connect our ground station (laptop) to the SBC and by extent, the flight controller.
+We used a generic USB Wi-Fi adapter to connect our ground station (laptop) to the SBC and by extent, the flight controller.

 ```{figure} media/system-diagram.png
 ---